fcostarodrigo/open-path/README.md

 function openPath(pathToOpen: string, fileInPath?: boolean): Promise<void>;
 ```

-- `pathToOpen`: String with the path.
+`pathToOpen`: String with the path.

-- `fileInPath`: Indicates if the last item of the path is a file.
+`fileInPath`: Indicates if the last item of the path is a file.
-- `promise`: Resolves to nothing after the directories are created or rejects with an error.

 ## Development